-- Amazon Pinpoint API actions - Amazon Pinpoint SMS and voice version 1 API actions - Amazon Pinpoint SMS and voice version 2 API actions
+- Amazon Pinpoint API actions - Amazon Pinpoint SMS and voice version 1 API actions

 Amazon Pinpoint API actions

 This section identifies actions for features that are available from the Amazon Pinpoint API, which is the primary API for Amazon Pinpoint.
 To learn more about this API, see the Amazon Pinpoint API Reference.